metauni/metaboard/CONTRIBUTING.md

 What's the point of fussing over this?
 Well currently the behaviour of the Erase drawing task is fragmented between `src/common/DrawingTasks/Erase.lua`, and all of the various renderers that have to gather and apply the right mask to each figure when they encounter `drawingTask.Type == "Erase"`.
 So if you want to implement another type of drawing task that affects other figures (not just drawing a new figure), then you have to implement the render stage behaviour and shortcut detection in every `PureFigure` component in the repo under an `elseif drawingTask.Type == "OtherType"` clause.

-In summary, I think a drawing task should tell you
+In summary, I think a drawing task should tell you which figureIds it affects, and for each figureId.
-1. Which figureIds it affects
-2. How to update the figure at that figureId in the render step
+1. How to update the figure at that figureId in the render step
-3. An identifier for this "updater" which is always changed whenever the new updater "might" produce a different result.
+2. Some kind of reference for this updater (or its generating data) which is changed whenever the drawing task modifies it, and is unchanged when the drawing task only modifies the updaters for other figureIds.